 - Begin preparing food for your jars while this water is preheating.

 5. Prepare Ingredients

-- Add zucchini and onions and simmer for 5 minutes.
+- Add okra or zucchini and boil gently 5 minutes.

 6. Pack Jars

-- Fill jars with hot vegetables and pickling solution, leaving ½-inch headspace.
+- Fill jars with hot vegetable mixture, leaving 1-inch headspace.

-- Wipe jar rims with a clean, wet paper towel.
+- Wipe rims with clean wet paper towel.